Hemaris radians

 Hemaris radians is a moth of the family Sphingidae.
 It is known from southern Siberia, Mongolia, the southern Russian Far East, north-eastern and central-eastern China, the Korean Peninsula and Japan.

 The wingspan is 37–40 mm.
-The forewing discal cell is longitudinally divided by a distinct or vestigial scale fold, rarely undivided.
-There are two forms, form mandarina and form radians.
 Adults are on wing from mid-May to late July in Korea.

 It looks like a bee, but it is not.

 The larvae have been recorded feeding on Lonicera and Rubia species in the Russian Far East and Lonicera japonica in Korea.